Wancieho/node-cli/README.md

 - Create a books_checked_out_by_user table (or some similar name) instead of just storing the user_id of the user who has the book checked out in the Books table (I am aware this is really bad in a relational DB, but I need a quick working solution).
 This would potentially make the Book `status` field redundant, so I have also replaced it with `checked_out_by_user_id/checkedOutByUserId`
 - I didn't handle unique and not null fields as I need to do more research on the library (models/migrations etc.)
 - User login/auth so that the UUID can be returned to use for subsequent requests (user actions against books etc.)
+- Get rid of :any in the command querying, but would need to understand the ORM better